-Since Donald Trump has nominated South Carolina Governor Nikki Haley to be his Ambassador to the United Nations, Lieutenant Governor Henry McMaster stands in line to become the Palmetto State’s 117th governor.
-The 69-year-old McMcaster has served as Haley’s Lieutenant Governor since 2015 and was previously the South Carolina Attorney General.
+Since Donald Trump has nominated South Carolina Governor Nikki Haley to be his Ambassador to the United Nations, Lieutenant Governor Henry McMaster is the Palmetto State’s 117th governor.
+The 69-year-old McMcaster served as Haley’s Lieutenant Governor since 2015 and was previously the South Carolina Attorney General.
+Now, after attempts to be elected South Carolina’s governor, he is finally leading the state government there.

 Unlike Haley, McMaster was an early supporter of Trump, endorsing him in January 2016.
 McMaster also spoke at the Republican National Convention, delivering the official nomination speech for Trump.